Sankarabharanam (1980 film): Development

 After hearing the plot, the producers were initially taken aback due to the parallel cinema tone to the subject matter, but finally Edida Nageswara Rao agreed to produce the film.
-He wanted Akkineni Nageswara Rao to enact the role of Sankara Sastry, K. Viswanath wanted Sivaji Ganesan to perform the role, but couldn't approach him for various reasons and also wanted Krishnam Raju for the role, but later refused as Viswanath felt his image as a star would ruin the role and he chose a debutant J. V. Somayajulu, a stage artist for the role.
+He wanted Akkineni Nageswara Rao to enact the role of Shankara Sastry, K. Viswanath wanted Sivaji Ganesan to perform the role, but couldn't approach him for various reasons and also wanted Krishnam Raju for the role, but later refused as Viswanath felt his image as a star would ruin the role and he chose a debutant J. V. Somayajulu, a stage artist for the role.
 K. Viswanath scripted and directed the film, while Jandhyala gave the dialogues.
 Balu Mahendra performed the cinematography while the film is edited by G. G. Krishna Rao.
 Thota Tharani worked as the film's production designer.
 Vamsy, who went on to direct films like Sitaara, Anveshana and Ladies Tailor was one of the assistant directors in the film.

 Filming

-The film was primarily shot in and around the city of Rajahmundry in Andhra Pradesh.
+The shooting of the film was completed in 60 days.
+The film was mostly shot in Rajahmundry, Raghudevapuram, Polavaram, Ramachandrapuram, Annavaram, and Somavaram in Andhra Pradesh, Thiruvanmiyur in Madras, Belur and Halebeedu in Karnataka.

 Soundtrack

 The music, largely Carnatic based, was composed by K.V.
 Mahadevan.
 M. Balamuralikrishna was the original choice for the male playback singer, due to the heavy classical content of the compositions.
 Since M. Balamuralikrishna was not so much inclined to sing in the movie, K. V. Mahadevan, having faith in the mettle of S. P. Balasubrahmanyam, insisted on him taking up this challenge.
-The soundtrack has lyrics by Veturi and vocals by S. P. Balasubrahmanyam, S. Janaki, Vani Jayaram, S.P.
-Sailaja, Madhavapeddi Ramesh, Jit Mohan Mitra, and Pattabhi.
+The soundtrack has lyrics by Veturi and vocals by S. P. Balasubrahmanyam, S. Janaki and Vani Jairam.

 Release and reception

 Released on 2 February 1980, the film was released in only a very few theatres and opened to almost empty halls.
 However, in a week through positive reviews and word of mouth theatres were packed.
 The film had 216-day run at Royal theatre, Hyderabad.
 The film was dubbed into Malayalam and released in New Theatre, Thiruvananthapuram and Kavitha Theatre, Ernakulam on 12 September 1980, where it ran successfully for over 200 days.
 It is considered a cult classic in Telugu cinema especially due to the use of carnatic music that is more true to the classical form than for film.

+The Tamil dubbed version of the film was rereleased on 13 March 2015.
+M. Suganth of The Times of India wrote that "This film is a textbook example of how music and storytelling can go hand-in-hand to create a brilliant film".